FlorianWoelki/obsidian-better-recall/README.md

 - [ ] Add settings view for customizing Anki algorithm parameters
 - [ ] Test and adapt to mobile experience

-## Roadmap To Do

-- [ ] Add cards via `Text` in markdown notes
-- [ ] Add file over app decks saving instead of using a json file
-  - [ ] Abstract json file manager and add a new markdown manager which reads and edits a markdown file in the Vault

 ## Development

 To customize this project for your needs, you can clone it and then install all dependencies: